After allegedly discovering a physician left a large portion of fetal remains inside her body during a late-term abortion, a...

-Filing a claim for nursing home abuse can help you receive financial compensation for the harm that came from the abuse or neglect.
-Knowing how an investigation into nursing home abuse or neglect works may prepare you when you report.
+To hold the nursing home accountable for the harm caused, consult with an experienced Illinois nursing home abuse lawyer.
+Filing a claim for nursing home abuse can also help you receive financial compensation for the harm that came from the abuse or neglect.

 Common Types of Nursing Home Abuse and Neglect

-Common forms of nursing home abuse or neglect include:
+Common types of nursing home abuse or neglect to watch for include:

 Where to Report Abuse in a Nursing Home

 Victims and their advocates have several options to report abuse in a nursing home.
 The Illinois Department of Public Health can address concerns of abuse and neglect if a complaint is filed.
-Your local Adult Protective Services (APS) office is another resource that will examine nursing home abuse reports.
+Your local Adult Protective Services (APS) office is another resource that will examine reports of abuse in nursing homes.
 You can also file a police report with local law enforcement detailing the imminent danger and severe injuries a resident received at a nursing home.

 Reporting to the Facility